Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

        “Code”: {
          “type”: “integer”,
          “format”: “int32”,
          “description”: “Exception Code.
-See Table F.1 in the Code of Practice, Appendix F.”, “example”: 3031
+See Table D.1 in the Code of Practice, Appendix D.”, “example”: 3031
        },
        “Message”: {
          “type”: “string”,
          “description”: “Exception Message.
-See Table F.1 in the Code of Practice, Appendix F.”, “example”: “Usage Not Ready for Requested Dates” },
+See Table D.1 in the Code of Practice, Appendix D.”, “example”: “Usage Not Ready for Requested Dates” },
        “Help_URL”: {